Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 In the lifestyle industry, for instance, lovable language can work wonders.
 Spread love, light, and good vibes whenever you can.

 If you’re not sure how to do this, scroll through Instagram.
-View some of the images and captions from your favorite brands to get an idea for how to do this effectively.
+View some images and captions from your favorite brands to understand how to do this effectively.

 For instance, your email might look something like this: